itssahu/HydroaGraphDiff/README.md

 ## 2. Architecture
 <img width="706" height="707" alt="image" src="https://github.com/user-attachments/assets/f649a0e3-a7dc-4819-a2f1-b65e5b8b642e" />

 Figure 1.
-Final architecture of \textbf{HydroGraphDiff} following a standard hazard–vulnerability–risk framework.
+Final architecture of HydroGraphDiff following a standard hazard–vulnerability–risk framework.

 Hazard is derived from ERA5 and IMD rainfall using quantile-mapped bias correction and EVT-based extreme modeling to estimate extreme rainfall magnitudes (return levels).
 A spatial graph $G=(V,E,W)$ is constructed, where nodes $V$ represent grid cells, edges $E$ encode spatial adjacency, and weights $W$ capture distance, terrain, and drainage influence.
 This graph is first used in a graph diffusion step to propagate extreme rainfall across neighboring regions, producing spatially coherent hazard fields that reflect physical spillover and connectivity.